-FINDING: The applicant is not proposing a swimming pool or hot tub, therefore the above criterion is not applicable.
+FINDING: The applicant is not proposing a swimming pool or hot tub; therefore, this criterion is not applicable.

 3. Fences within a front or street side yard shall also conform to the clear vision requirements at intersections, which further restrict the use or height of sight-obscuring fences.